 From Beechworth, head to Yackandandah for your art and culture fix.
 ‘Yack’ is known for its artisanal creations, including pottery and fine art.
 It’s also home to the renowned Sluga Gallery, featuring owner and artist Charles Sluga.
-Enjoy award-winning pies from Gum Tree Pies or a sustainable and seasonal menu at the Rusty Bike Cafe.
+Enjoy award-winning pies from Gum Tree Pies or sample small batch handcrafted whisky and gin at Backwoods Distilling Co.
 Make sure there’s space in the boot of the car for some antique shopping in the perfectly preserved gold-rush era town of Chiltern.

 Itinerary #2: Wine country

 Keen to sample some of the best wines Australia has to offer?
 Just over 30 minutes west of Albury Wodonga is Rutherglen and Corowa.
 This region is famous for their distinctive reds and fortified wines, whilst equally delicious whites and rosés are also available.
 Start your day at Corowa Whisky and Chocolate, where you can make your own chocolate and relax over a casual meal in the unique setting of disused wheat silos.
 Make your way to the award-winning Thousand Pound Wine Bar and Store, they pour the region’s finest alongside tasty chef-driven fare.